sandei-travolta/Resume/README.md

 **Flutter Developer at Africer Tech**
 *remote | October 2023 – January 2024 | 4 months*

 * Developed and maintained In-house Cross-Platform apps applications using Flutter.
 * Created reusable UI components, improving consistency across the product and reducing development time for new features.
+* Collaborated closely with the backend team to deliver apps with dynamic features.

+**ICT intern at Water Sector Trust Fund**
+*Nairobi | February 2025 – April 2025 | 3 months*

+* Developed and maintained In-house Cross-Platform apps applications using Flutter.
+* Created reusable UI components, improving consistency across the product and reducing development time for new features.